 Analytics collection is enabled by default.
+Use these options to disable the collection of analytics data in Performance Advisor.

 - Set the command-line argument --disable-analytics when running Performance Advisor to disable it for the current invocation. - Alternatively, set the ARM_DISABLE_ANALYTICS environment variable to any nonzero value before running Performance Advisor to disable analytics collection for all invocations.